kuantzuhsiang/shopify-plugin/README.md

 ##Enabling the Dexecure Integration

 Now that you’ve set up your Shopify theme to work with Dexecure, you can enable Dexecure in your theme settings.
-Head to the `Online store > Themes > Customize theme`.
-Once there, you’ll see a `dexecure` option in the left-hand sidebar.
-Click on this to configure your Dexecure setup.
+Head to the Online store > Themes > Customize.
+Once there, you’ll see a Theme settings option in the left-hand sidebar.
+Click on this.
+Head to the dexecure tab to configure your Dexecure setup.
 It should look something like the following:

 ```
 Enable Dexecure: Make sure this is checked.